CompSciFutures/APMonitor/README.md

 - Add additional monitors:
   - TCP &amp; UDP
   - Add `quic` UDP monitoring resource type to replace `https`
+  - Make `https` do certificate checking AFTER failed SSL hit & see if we can do in one request (hit an invalid SSL url host to isolate current problem)

 - Make email work (right now we're only using webhooks and heartbeats for alerts):
   - With system mailer